NathanRodet/3proj-google-drive-clone/README.md

-# Project - 3PROJ
+# Project : 3PROJ
 ## Description :

-End of year Bachelor project, a Javascript Progressive Web App (PWA) and the documentation concerning its functioning, our technical choices and its support infrastructure.
+End of year Bachelor project, a Node.js based Progressive Web App (PWA) and the documentation concerning its functioning, our technical choices and its support architecture.

 ##  Topic :